-However, transfers of Hong Kong dollar debt instrument in registered form may attract stamp duty, and payable in respect of the relevant contract notes for such transfers or sales of shares or stock.
-The applicable rate of stamp duty on such transfers was reduced from 0.13% to 0.1% for both the buyer and the seller, effective 17 November 2023, which is charged on the consideration or the fair market value of the shares or stock transferred, whichever is higher.
-However, debt securities issued in Hong Kong are usually denominated in US, EURO or RMB, and are usually not denominated in Hong Kong currency.
+However, transfers of Hong Kong dollar debt instrument in registered form may attract stamp duty, and payable in respect of the relevant contract notes for such transfers or sales of debt instruments.
+The applicable rate of stamp duty on such transfers was reduced from 0.13% to 0.1% for both the buyer and the seller, effective 17 November 2023, which is charged on the higher of the consideration or the fair market value of the debt instruments transferred, whichever is higher.
+However, debt securities issued in Hong Kong are usually denominated in US, EURO or RMB, and are usually not denominated in Hong

+Kong currency.